linode/docs/docs/websites/hosting-a-website.md

     [![The DNS records created for the domain.](/docs/assets/911-hosting-2-small.png)](/docs/assets/912-hosting-2.png)

-8. Over at your domain registrar (where you bought the domain), make sure that your domain name is set to use our DNS server.
+8. Through your domain registrar (where you bought the domain), make sure that your domain name is set to use our DNS server.
 Use your domain name registrar's interface to set the name servers for your domain to the following:

     - `ns1.linode.com`
     - `ns2.linode.com`